Aleister Crowley: Second World War and death: 1939–1947

-In April 1944 Crowley briefly moved to Aston Clinton in Buckinghamshire, where he was visited by the poet Nancy Cunard, before relocating to Hastings in Sussex, where he took up residence at the Netherwood boarding house.
+In April 1944 Crowley briefly moved to Aston Clinton, Buckinghamshire, where he was visited by the poet Nancy Cunard, before relocating to Hastings in Sussex, where he took up residence at the Netherwood boarding house.
 He took a young man named Kenneth Grant as his secretary, paying him in magical teaching rather than wages.
 He was also introduced to John Symonds, whom he appointed to be his literary executor; Symonds thought little of Crowley, later publishing unfavorable biographies of him.
-Corresponding with the illusionist Arnold Crowther, it was through him that Crowley was introduced to Gerald Gardner, the future founder of Gardnerian Wicca.
+Corresponding with the illusionist Arnold Crowther, it was through him that Crowley was introduced to Gerald Gardner, the future founder of Wicca.
 They became friends, with Crowley authorising Gardner to revive Britain's ailing O.T.O.
 Another visitor was Eliza Marian Butler, who interviewed Crowley for her book The Myth of the Magus.
 Other friends and family also spent time with him, among them Doherty and Crowley's son Aleister Atatürk.

 On 1 December 1947, Crowley died at Netherwood of chronic bronchitis aggravated by pleurisy and myocardial degeneration, aged 72.
-His funeral was held at Woodvale Crematorium, Brighton on 5 December; about a dozen people attended, and Louis Wilkinson read excerpts from the Gnostic Mass, The Book of the Law, and "Hymn to Pan".
+His funeral was held at Woodvale Crematorium in Brighton on 5 December; about a dozen people attended, and Louis Wilkinson read excerpts from the Gnostic Mass, The Book of the Law, and "Hymn to Pan".
 The funeral generated press controversy, and was labelled a Black Mass by the tabloids.
-Crowley's body was cremated; his ashes were sent to Karl Germer in the US, who buried them in his garden in Hampton, New Jersey.
+Crowley's body was cremated and his ashes sent to Karl Germer, who buried them in his garden in Hampton, New Jersey.